zorkind/Hellion-Rescue-Project/README.md

 # FAQ

 - Q: Can I join the dev team?
-- A: No, we are not currently accepting applications for the dev team.
+- A: Please, follow this link https://forms.gle/4HhY52reTPReFGbD6 it is our application form for the testing team (Red Legion), it may be down if we are not currently recruiting.

 - Q: When will the next update/patch be done?
 - A: When its done.